Éva Hajmási

 Éva Andrea Hajmási (born 14 February 1987) is a Hungarian wheelchair fencer.
 She represented Hungary at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and she won the silver medal in the women's team foil event.
 She also won the bronze medal in this event at the 2020 Summer Paralympics held in Tokyo, Japan.

 At the 2020 Summer Paralympics, she competed in the women's individual foil A event where she lost her bronze medal match against Rong Jing of China.

-In January 2022 the wheelchair fencing team of Gyöngyi Dani, Zsuzsanna Krajnyák, Dr. Boglárka Mező Madarászné and Hajmási were Hungary's "best disabled team of the year".
+In January 2022 the wheelchair fencing team of Gyöngyi Dani, Zsuzsanna Krajnyák, Boglárka Mező and Hajmási were Hungary's "best disabled team of the year".